 Operators (Ops) are the core processing unit of Geolib3, called upon to compute the scene graph's locations and attributes.
-Ops can both generate new scene graph locations - the equivalent to Scene Graph Generators - and can also process incoming attributes - the equivalent to Attribute Modifiers.
-In fact,

-Geolib3 Ops are a super-set of both APIs and, in practice, no distinction is made between scene graph generation and modification.
+Ops can both generate new scene graph locations - the equivalent to Scene Graph Generators and can also process incoming attributes.
+In fact, Geolib3 Ops are a super-set of both APIs and, in practice, no distinction is made between scene graph generation and modification.
 The code you need to write for the Op API is also much simpler.